Mel Velarde: Career

 He returned to the Philippines after the 1986 People Power revolution and became the campaign manager for Raul Manglapus in the 1987 Senate elections.
 He then moved to ABS-CBN to head the News and Public Affairs Department.

 Velarde co-founded SkyCable Philippines in 1990.
 He served as its Executive Vice President and general manager.
 In 2005, he acquired the predecessor company of Now Corporation.

 Velarde is Chairman of NOW Corporation, a publicly listed firm in the Philippine Stock Exchange with investments in technology, media and telecommunications.
 In 2022, during her visit to the Philippines, United States Vice President Kamala Harris announced the partnership of the US with NOW Corporation's affiliate, NOW Telecom, for 5G technology deployment, through a grant from the US Trade and Development Agency (USTDA).
 In a fact sheet, the White House said, “These efforts should provide faster and more reliable digital services and increased broadband Internet access for Filipinos countrywide.”

 Velarde is also Chairman of the Asian Institute of Journalism and Communication (AIJC).
-Founded in 1980, AIJC has a Graduate School, which offers master’s degree programs in communication and journalism; a Research, Policy, and Advocacy Unit, which undertakes policy and action research and project management in various development areas; and a Professional Development Program, which provides training for journalists, communicators, development managers, and other professionals from the public and private sectors.
+Founded in 1980, AIJC has a Graduate School, which offers master's degree programs in communication and journalism; a Research, Policy, and Advocacy Unit, which undertakes policy and action research and project management in various development areas; and a Professional Development Program, which provides training for journalists, communicators, development managers, and other professionals from the public and private sectors.

 In 2009, Velarde received the Top Taxpayer Award from the Bureau of Internal Revenue (BIR) after Velarde Inc. was recognized as Top ONETT Taxpayer for Revenue Region No. 8, having made the highest tax payment in that year.

 In 2015, Velarde acquired the Murillo Velarde 1734 Map through Sotheby's auction in London.
 The map served as critical evidence in the Philippines’ win against China's claim over the West Philippine Sea in 2016.
 Velarde has been distributing replicas of the map to various institutions, barangays, and municipalities nationwide.
+It will be on display at the National Library of the Philippines’ permanent gallery upon its opening.